g-h-c/pct/README.md

 This may be cause because one the preprocessed files does not include an end-of-line at the end of the file.

+> error: Windows Kits\8.1\Include\shared\ws2def.h(221): error C2011: 'sockaddr' : 'struct' type redefinition

+winsock2.h and windows.h are sensitive to the order in which they are included. winsock2.h must be included before windows.h or you can #define WIN32_LEAN_AND_MEAN if you do not need rarely used windows.h stuff